10 Most Incredible Barn Wedding Venues in the UK | Alternative Wedding Photographer

 For those who want the thrill of a blank canvas, the 17th century beams of Old Luxters are just screaming to be draped with reams of fairy-lights and frothy foliage.
 Set within the award-winning Chiltern Valley Winery and vineyard in the heart of Oxfordshire, the enclosed orchard is also the perfect place for canapés, champagne and natural family portraits.

-In a secluded setting in the rolling Surrey Hills lies the enchanting Gate Street Barn, probably one of our favourite barn wedding venues to date.
+In a secluded setting in the rolling Surrey Hills lies the enchanting Gate Street Barn.
 Built using wood from oak trees that were felled on the farm during the hurricane of 1987, it’s a traditional barn surrounded by beautiful landscaped gardens and with views of the working organic farm.
 Prepare to be photo-bombed by the hobby herd of English Longhorn cows.

 It’s the beautiful duck egg-blue doors that make this barn really special.
 That, and the Instagram-friendly brood of hens that roam freely around the place.
 Surrounded by rolling hills, glassy lakes and with a gorgeous little rose garden that’s also licensed for ceremonies, this is a picture-perfect venue for those looking for something rustic-yet-chic.

 This soulful building simply oozes history.
 Originally built in 1066, it’s been reincarnated as a working mill, a restaurant and even a scent factory over the years.
 The current mill was built around 1780 and has recently been renovated back to its former glory.
-As well as striking oak beams, stunning views over the Avon Water Meadows and charming original features, the slightly remote location also means it’s completely private, without another house in view. sopleymill.co.uk
+As well as striking oak beams, stunning views over the Avon Water Meadows and charming original features, the slightly remote location also means it’s completely private, without another house in view.
+We loved shooting a wedding at Sopley Mill Barn few years back.

 Deep in the heart of the Kingscote Estate is the atmospheric 15th century Tithe Barn.
 Enveloped by tangles of vineyards, pretty orchards, vast lakes and countryside for as far as the eye can see, the wonderfully romantic Bluebell Railway steam train station is nearby, too.
 The barn itself has underfloor-heating, beautiful beams and large French-doors, which open out onto a seating area in front of a pretty bridge and babbling brook.